-Overview of The Jackson API
+Overview of the Java JSON Jackson library

 Java JSON Jackson – Creating JSON from JAVA

 There are three ways to create JSON from JAVA: